KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 .. container:: android

-	a `Chapter3` folder in the *workspace* directory and into that folder copy the whole contents of `Chapter2` to it.
+	Add a `Chapter3` folder in the *workspace* directory and into that folder copy the whole contents of `Chapter2` to it.
 In CMakeLists.txt, update this line:

 .. literalinclude:: ../Chapter3/CMakeLists.txt
 	:language: cmake